arun-kr-reddy/notes/computer_architecture.md

 - **vector instruction level parallelism:** overlap execution of multiple vector instructions
 example: machine has 32 elements per vector register and 8 lanes (so need 4 cycles to complete loading entire register), completes 24 operations/cycle when using all three functional codes
 ![](./media/ca_old/vector_instruction_level_parallelism.png)
+- *to program a vector machine, the compiler or hand coder must make the data structures in the code fit nearly exactly the regular structure built in to the hardware. that's hard to do in first place, and just as hard to change. one tweak, and the low-level code has to be rewritten by a very smart and dedicated programmer who knows the hardware and often the subtleties of the application area*
-- **automatic code vectorization:** compile-time reordering of operation sequencing, requires extensive loop dependence analysis
+**automatic code vectorization:** compile-time reordering of operation sequencing, requires extensive loop dependence analysis
 ![](./media/ca_old/auto_code_vectorization.png)

 ## graphics processing units